Search 2026 Availability For Your Cannon Beach Getaway! – Get Your Beach Vacation Booked!

 Climb through caves cut from years of crashing waves and squeeze through rock formations that connect to hidden wonders.
 Thanks to the frequent rains the area sees, the waterfall at Hug Point gently cascades down to the beach, creating tide pools that kids will love splashing around in.
 Search for seashells, starfish, and sea anemones, and see what marine creatures you can uncover.

-Visiting the Hug Point State Recreation Site requires you pay close attention to tide conditions, so be sure to check before heading out.
+Visiting the Hug Point State Recreation Site requires you to pay close attention to tide conditions, so be sure to check before heading out.
 Pack a picnic and enjoy an afternoon here during your Cannon Beach vacation.

 Ghost Forests